plainolddave/coastguard/README.md

 - really hate the splash screen for IOTWE
 - relook whether to ad a label for the wind panel
 - look at adding a legend for each color
-- default to rain animation off - it doesntrender cleanly enough on AndroidTV
+- ~~default to rain animation off - it doesnt render cleanly enough on AndroidTV~~
+- add a button to animate rain
 - sequence the soft start delay (weather & stats & forecast -> wind -> pressure -> tide -> tracks -> rain)
 - shorten the variable names all round e.g. for wind
 - change the default height to the viewport (i.e. excluding menu bars etc, instead of the whole screen)